koalasarelit/902/index.md

         * Could now boot directly to the desktop to avoid tiles if you wished

 ## Upgrade Paths
     * Two styles of upgrading: Clean install(format desk and start fresh) or updage install(windows os install, but keeps apps and favorites)
         * You can generally only go one version up from where you're in a current spot
         * Windows 10 is the only exception to this rule
-               *  Windows Vista             Windows 7
+               *  Windows Vista         to             Windows 7
                     * Home Basic                       Home Basic, Home Premius, Ultimate
                     * Home Premium                     Home Premium, Ultimate
                     * Business                         Professional, Enterprise, Ultimate
                     * Enterprise                       Enterprise
                     * Ultimate                         Ultimate

+                * Windows 7             to             Windows 8
+                    * Starter                           8 , 8 Pro
+                    * Home Basic                        8, 8 Pro
+                    * Home Premium                      8, 8 Pro
+                    * Professional                      8 Pro, 8 Enterprise
+                    * Enterprise                        Enterprise
+                    * Ultimate                          8 Pro

+                * Windows 7/8/8.1       to              Windows 8.1
+                    * Windows 7                         8.1
+                    * Window  8                         8.1, 8.1 Pro
+                    * Windows 8 Pro                     8.1 Pro, 8.1 Enterprise
+                    * 8 Pro w/ Media Center             8.1 Pro, 8.1 Enterprise
+                    * 8 Enterprise                      8.1 Pro, 8.1 Enterprise
+                    * 8.1                               8.1 Pro
+                    * 8.1 Pro                           8.1 Enterprise